theheemalichaudhari/theheemalichaudhari/README.md

 - 👋 Hi, I’m @theheemalichaudhari
-- 👀 I’m interested in Machine Learning, Artificial Intelligence and Cybersecurity.
+- 👀 I’m interested in Machine Learning, Artificial Intelligence and Web Development.
 - 🌱 I’m currently working on projects.
 - 📫 How to reach me?
 You can contact me on LinkedIn: https://www.linkedin.com/in/theheemalichaudhari/